A recent Unicorn graph of India says that India will give birth to 250+ unicorns by 2025

 Book Keeping and Data Keeping of Transactions

-Accounts recording and data keeping is a very important aspect from a Management as well as Compliance point of view.
+Accounts recording and data keeping is a very important aspects from a Management as well as Compliance point of view.
 A robust and efficient process system of maintaining all the transaction records and data accounting will ensure the management is in control of the operations of the company.

 A review mechanism is a structured and ongoing process of review to see how conventions and protocols are being put into practice.